GodotSteam/GodotSteam-Docs/docs/howto/server.md

 Here we provide a, hopefully, thorough explanation of how to set-up, build, and use GodotSteam Server.
 You can, of course, skip all this and just download our pre-compiles or plug-in.

+In the event you want to build a GDExtension or GDNative plug-in of the servers, please follow the [GDExtension](gdextension.md) or [GDNative](gdnative.md) guides but use the [GodotSteam Server source code](https://github.com/CoaguCo-Industries/GodotSteam-Server) where you would normally use the regular GodotSteam source.

 ---
 ## 1a.
 Downloading